aabouie/Capstone_2/README.md

 | R2 score = 0.7           | R2 score = 0.66      |
 | RMSE score = 41          | RMSE score = 121     |

+The following figure also shows the permutation importances of the features (average decrease in test score when a feature's values are shuffled)

 ![](img/rf_permutation.png)

 ### Gradient Boost Method
+I also build a gradient boost model from sklearn library and trained that based on my training set.
+I also used gridseach algorithm tune the hyper-parameters.
+My final hyper-parameters of the gradient boost model are:
+* Learning rate: 0.01
+* Number of trees: 2000
+* Max depth: 4
+* min_samples_split: 4

+The scores on my test set shows slight improvement compared to the random forest model.
+In addition, the result look much more promising when I filtered out the houses with more than $800 listing prices.

 | Testing dataset | Testing Dataset (filter based on price) |
 | --- | --- |